Table of Contents[Hide][Show]

 Platform: PC, PS4, Xbox One, Nintendo Switch, PS5, Xbox Series X/S

-Overcooked is a cooking simulator type video game.
+Overcooked is a cooking simulator with a stressful twist.
 Developed by Ghost Town Games, players take on the role of a chef who must prepare a variety of meals within the time limit.
-However, the game is filled with obstacles and hazards forcing players to quickly work together in order to send out the desired meal recipes that come up.
-You’ll need to work your group of players to finish a dish correctly and on time as you constantly get stuck behind certain stations of a kitchen.
+However, the game is filled with obstacles and hazards forcing players to quickly work together in order to send the orders out.
+This is a wacky game to play with friends, but it might be a little intense for players with anxiety.
+You’ll need to work on communication with your partners to ensure that the right dishes are sent out on time and prepared correctly.

 #12 Overcooked 2